 One of their key findings concerned cortisol (aka hydrocortisone, part of a class of adrenal steroid hormones known as glucocorticoids).
 Stress spurs cortisol secretions.
 If you're stressed like a normal mammal running from a predator, cortisol helps to save your life.
-But chronic psychological stress-a human specialty-elevates longterm cortisol levels, which increases the risks of stress-related diseases.
+But chronic psychological stress-a human specialty-elevates long-term cortisol levels, which increases the risks of stress-related diseases.

 So when did cortisol levels rise in these traders?
 You might think: when they lost money.
 But that wasn't it.
 Instead, market volatility raised cortisol.
-This made wongroup checks to make sure its favorite goal is still in there and makes a fuss if it is not.
+This made wonderful sense, given that the two key building blocks of psychological stress are lack of control and unpredictable situations.